 Terms: No term limits

-Credit Profile: All parties need favorable business credit history but all credit considered
+Credit Profile: All parties need favorable business credit history, but all credits considered

 Business Line of Credit